 All students must maintain a cumulative 3.0 GPA in the professional phase of the program.

-After the successful completion of the fourth year of study and all undergraduate requirements, Physical Therapy students are awarded a Bachelor of Science degree in Kinesiology.
+After the successful completion of the fourth year of study and all undergraduate requirements, Physical Therapy students are awarded a Bachelor of Science degree in Exercise Science.
 These students then become graduate students who are awarded the Doctor of Physical Therapy degree at the successful completion of the final two years of the program.

 Advanced Placement Policy